Updated 2/24/26

 Management Team

 Lithia Motors is led by a leadership group that combines deep auto retail experience with a clear vision for where the industry is heading.
 Bryan DeBoer, who has been with Lithia since the late 1980s and took over as CEO in 2012, is at the forefront of this evolution.
 Under his leadership, the company has grown from a regional dealership group into a national powerhouse, pursuing an aggressive but well-managed expansion strategy.
-His long tenure has brought a level of consistency and strategic clarity that’s rare in such a fast-moving industry.
+His long tenure has brought a level of consistency and strategic clarity that is rare in such a fast-moving industry.

 Alongside DeBoer, Chief Operating Officer Chris Holzshu plays a key role in driving operational efficiency and integrating new acquisitions into the broader business.
 Tina Miller, serving as Chief Financial Officer, has been instrumental in maintaining financial discipline while fueling growth.
 And David Stork, the Chief Administrative Officer, manages real estate and legal operations while also contributing to long-term sustainability goals.
-Together, this team has built a company that’s not just keeping up with change but actively shaping how auto retail is evolving in both physical and digital spaces.
+Together, this team has built a company that is not just keeping up with change but actively shaping how auto retail is evolving in both physical and digital spaces.

 Valuation and Stock Performance